November is the time to get outdoors and enjoy the pleasant temperatures and clear days without the overwhelming humidity of the summer months.

 A weekend of non-stop heart-stopping action, screeching tires, racing engines, checkered flags... and adrenaline overload!
 Without a doubt this is Macau's most prestigious event in the annual calendar.

-The legendary Macau Grand Prix features one of the most challenging circuits in the world and a number of major races including two events that have FIA World Cup status, the Formula Three Macau Grand Prix and the Macau GT Cup.
-(The Forumla Three Macau Grand Prix will not run this year due to Macau's strict quarantine procedures)
+The legendary Macau Grand Prix features one of the most challenging circuits in the world and a number of major races.

-Free practice and qualifying sessions will be held on Friday, November 19, with 15-minute warm-up sessions on Saturday followed by 8-lap opening races for all of the headline races.
+Free practice and qualifying sessions to be held on Thursday and Friday, with early warm-up sessions on Saturday followed by 8-lap opening races for all of the headline races.

 Where: Guia Circuit, Macau